Episode 226: A Wild One

 It is a fascinating and wonderfully readable history of the United States told through the stories of trailblazing riders and trainers and performers and their horses.

-It is a perfect gift for the horse lover or the history lover or the reader of women's history or heck, simply the reader.
+It is a perfect gift for the the horse lover or the history lover or the reader of women's history or heck, simply the reader.

 So order Astride, Horses, Women, and a Partnership That Shaped America by Eliza McGraw, wherever you buy your books.